ExtensionIntention/CoolNotes/README.md

 Please see the image of one of our daily scurms [Image](https://github.com/cool-notes/CoolNotes/blob/master/scrum3.jpg)

 #### Last 24
 Jonnie: Begin work on expanding backend saving capabilities.
-Fix environment issues involving PostgreSQL.
+Fixing environment issues involving PostgreSQL.

 Mariam: Experiment with new gem packages to improve aesthetics.
 Resolve Git issues.

-Aromal: Support
+Aromal: Fixing issue with automated unit testing.

-Andrew:
+Andrew: Support testing and research.

-Impediments:
+Impediments: Some PostgreSQL integration efforts have caused unexpected environment problems.
+Build only works on some people's systems and automated CI fails.

-Removal Plan:
+Removal Plan: Jonnie will try to get to the root of the problem while everyone else mob programs on the working systems.

 #### Next 24
-Jonnie:
+Jonnie: Fix enviornment issues.

-Mariam:
+Mariam: Deploy one of the new gem package feature sets.

-Aromal:
+Aromal: In corporate new BDD test system for Ruby code.

-Andrew:
+Andrew: Task compilation and general support.

 #### Programming evidences